LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 especially as elicited by auditory attention are also a priority.

 # Acknowledgments
-This research was supported by NIH grant R01-DC013260 to Adrian KC Lee.
+This research was supported by NIH grant R01-DC013260 to AKCL and NIH  LRP awards to EDL and DRM.
 The authors are grateful to two anonymous reviewers and the members of *[LABS]^N^* for helpful suggestions on earlier drafts of this paper.